-- How your company is performing financially for a given time.
+- How your organization is performing financially for a given time

-The results?
-Smarter decisions, happier customers, and maximized revenue.
+The result?
+Smarter decisions, happier citizens, and maximized revenue.

 The 4 Metrics to Include in Your Revenue Management Report

 Revenue management reports track specific data points or metrics to assess your financial performance.
-Below are the four key types of metrics you should consider as you’re putting together your revenue reporting process.
+From there, you can leverage relevant data to improve your agency’s revenue cycle performance.
+Below are the four key types of metrics to consider as you establish your agency’s revenue reporting process:

 Keep in mind that these metrics:

-- May need to be further adjusted to better align with your industry (government, healthcare, or higher education).
+- May need to be further adjusted to better align with your government sector

-Reconciliation compares bank statements against your accounting books to ensure amounts are true, consistent, and up to date.
+Reconciliation compares financial statements against your accounting books to ensure amounts are true, consistent, and up to date.

-For smaller firms (in size and budget), customers and finances may be smaller and pretty straightforward.
+For smaller organizations (in size and budget), the number of constituents and finances may be smaller and pretty straightforward.
 For larger institutions, it can be more complex and challenging to track.
-This is where revenue reporting can be extremely useful.
+This is where automated revenue reporting is extremely useful.

-Finance teams spend about 30% of their time on manual reconciliation.
-A revenue management report can automatically track reconciliation.
+Keep in mind that manual reconciliation processes come at a cost: Organizations lose an average of $142,790 due to inefficient data reconciliation.
+However, a revenue management report can automatically track reconciliation.
 The goal is to help you quickly verify and auto-reconcile deposits and gain a comprehensive look at your transaction flow.